World’s Best Short-Short Story Contest

 In 1986, Jerome Stern, the then-director of Florida State University’s Creative Writing Program and renowned author of Making Shapely Fiction among other books, founded this contest to celebrate what he called “micro fiction” (submissions at that time were required to be under 250 words, and the winner received a crate of oranges as well as a check).
 Stern passed away from cancer in 1996 and though the guidelines and prize have changed since then, we are grateful to have a modern master of the short-short story judge the entries annually, and continue to hold the contest in memory of Stern.

 Send up to three short-short stories per submission, accompanied by a $16 reading fee for mailed or online submissions.
 Each short-short story should be no more than 500 words.
 Include your name, contact information (email address preferred), and the title of each of your short-short stories in a very brief cover letter.
 Do not include personal identification information on the short-shorts themselves.
 Robert Olen Butler will judge.
-One winner will be chosen and awarded $500.
-The winner and nine finalists will be published in spring/summer 2015.
+One winner (awarded $1,000) and up to five finalists will be announced in spring/summer 2017 and will appear in Volume 36.1 (Winter 2018).
 For mailed submissions, label envelope: WBSSSC.
+Do not address your submission directly to the judge.

 This contest was developed in 1996 to honor Michael Wm.
 Gearhart, a Ph.D. student in creative writing at FSU who died suddenly at the age of 39 as he was completing the final steps of his degree.
 The contest continues to support the production of SER (known by the name Sundog: The Southeast Review during Michael’s tenure) in his memory.

 Send up to three poems, no more than 10 pages total, accompanied by a $16 reading fee for mailed or online submissions.
 Include no more than one poem per page.
 Include your name, contact information (email address preferred), and the title of each of your poems in a very brief cover letter.
 Do not include personal identification information on the poems themselves.
-Barbara Hamby will judge.
-One winner will be chosen and awarded $500.
-The winning poem and nine finalists will be published in spring/summer 2015.
+Erin Belieu will judge.
+One winner (awarded $1,000) and up to five finalists will be announced in spring/summer 2017 and will appear in Volume 36.1 (Winter 2018).
 For mailed submissions label envelope: Gearhart Poetry Contest.
+Do not address your submission directly to the judge.

 The Southeast Review Narrative Nonfiction Contest

 Send one piece of nonfiction, no more than 6,000 words total, accompanied by a $16 reading fee for mailed or online submissions.
-Include your name, contact information (email address preferred), and the title of your submission in a very brief cover letter.
-Do not include personal identification information on the submission itself.
-Mark Winegardner will judge.
-One winner will be chosen and awarded $500.
-The winning essay and two finalists will be published in spring/summer 2015.
+Include your name, contact information (email address preferred), and the title of your submission, and the total word count of your piece in a very brief cover letter.
+Do not include personal identification or information, except word count, on the submission itself.
+Matthew Gavin Frank will judge.
+One winner (awarded $1,000) and up to two finalists will be announced in spring/summer 2017 and will appear in Volume 36.1 (Winter 2018).
 For mailed submissions, label envelope: SER Nonfiction Contest.
+Do not address your submission directly to the judge.

 General Contest Guidelines

-Now there are two ways to submit.
+There are two ways to submit!
 You may either send your typed entry via snail mail to the address listed below, OR take advantage of our online contest submission option (please note all submissions are subject to an entry fee of $16).
 For mailed submissions, make checks or money orders out to: The Southeast Review.
-Electronic and postmark deadline: March 24th, 2014.
+Electronic and postmark deadline: March 15, 2017.

 Friends and current or former students of the judge and those who have been affiliated with Florida State University within the last five years are ineligible.